Environmental Remediation Explained

-Alaska Structures GTX Series of gable truss buildings are well suited for remediation sites requiring large, clear span structures.
-With widths from 16- to 150-feet, custom lengths, expandability, and various door options, the GTX Series of fabric buildings can meet the specific requirements for cleanup sites, both large and small.
+Alaska Structures DAGB Series of gable truss buildings are well suited for remediation sites requiring large, open span structures.
+With widths from 16- to 150-feet, custom lengths, expandability, and various door options, the DAGB Series of fabric buildings can meet the specific requirements for cleanup sites, both large and small.

 If the remediation site contains corrosive materials or is near salt water and sea-spray, you can rely on Alaska Structures’ in-house powder coating to protect the high-strength frame system from corrosion.